SOORAJTS2001/TechHacks/README.md

 ### Step 2: Unlock the "Surprise Inside"

 Apply the knowledge obtained from the `key` file to unlock the `lock`.
 Discover the hidden "Surprise inside."
+(You may have to use some 'tools')

 ### Step 3: Decrypt the Image